-Funding restoration of plant collections and natural areas
+Funding restoration of plant collections, natural areas, and historic features

 As part of, and in addition to, the 2001 Master Plan, the Foundation helps fund the restoration and enhancement of historic plant collections in the Arboretum, as well as the addition of new gardens.
 We also support the restoration of natural areas and features, such as Arboretum Creek.
 Following are descriptions of some key recent projects.

 From 1976 to 2020, the Memorial Gates graced the north entry to the Washington Park Arboretum.
 Commissioned by the Arboretum Foundation, they were created by the artist George Tsutakawa (1910–1997) to commemorate all those who have loved and supported the Arboretum.
 On March 19, 2020, the Memorial Gates were stolen.
 The news was greeted with frustration and sadness by the many who appreciated the gates’ unique artistry and representation of place.

 Shortly after the theft, a number of individuals contacted us to offer their support.
 We also met with the Tsutakawa family to discuss an effort to replace the Gates.
 We feel very fortunate to have Gerard Tsutakawa, who fabricated the original gates for his father, involved in the project.
 We set an initial goal of $150,000 to cover the cost of materials, fabrication, project management, site preparation, and gate installation.
 In August 2021, thanks to many generous donors, we surpassed our goal!